Orange and red corrugated metal roofing panels against a blue sky

 What fall protection is required for metal roof installation?

-Temporary edge protection compliant with AS/NZS 4994.1 and 4994.2 must be installed before any roof access.
+Temporary edge protection compliant with AS/NZS 4994.1:2023 and AS/NZS 4994.2:2023 must be installed before any roof access.
 This typically includes guardrails minimum 900mm high around the full perimeter.
 Where roof pitch exceeds 26 degrees, infill panels are also required.
-Full body harnesses connected to certified anchor points (AS/NZS 5532) are required when installing/dismantling edge protection or working beyond its protection, such as at ridge level.
+Full body harnesses (AS/NZS 1891.1:2020) connected to certified single-point anchor devices to AS 5532:2025 (supersedes AS/NZS 5532:2013) are required when installing/dismantling edge protection or working beyond its protection, such as at ridge level.

 What training do metal roofers need in Australia?